Build and deploy to Azure Kubernetes Service

 How we build your pipeline

-When you finished selecting options and then proceeded to validate and configure the pipeline (see above) Azure Pipelines created a pipeline for you, using the Deploy to existing kubernetes cluster template.
+When you finished selecting options and then proceeded to validate and configure the pipeline (see above) Azure Pipelines created a pipeline for you, using the Deploy to Azure Kubernetes Service template.

 The build stage uses the Docker task to build and push the image to the Azure Container Registry.